 Premier League Darts: Good week, bad week

-Coverage of the Premier League continues on Thursday March 5 from Westpoint, Exeter at 7pm on Sky Sports Action & Sky Sports Mix
+Coverage of the Premier League continues on Thursday, March 12 from M&S Bank Arena, Liverpool at 7pm on Sky Sports Action with Rob Cross taking on local hero Stephen Bunting

 By Brian Barry